Dfam-consortium/TETools/README.md

   from within the container.
 Depending on the environment and the software used, this directory appears inside the container at its original location and/or at the path `/work`.

+**NOTE:** When using the wrapper script with the `--docker` option, it will attempt to mount the host `$(pwd)/Libraries` folder to the container `/opt/RepeatMasker/Libraries` folder.
+This is intended to enable the modification of local FamDB files, but it will also overwrite the library files within the container.
+To avoid this, copy those files to the host system using the steps below under **Customizing the RepeatMasker libraries**.

 ```
 curl -sSLO https://github.com/Dfam-consortium/TETools/raw/master/dfam-tetools.sh
 chmod +x dfam-tetools.sh